ByteRookie/Efoilguide/README.md

 bash scripts/download_postal_codes.sh
 ```

 Re-run the script whenever you need to refresh the postal code list.
+On the live site, click the ⬇ button in the header to download the current postal-code file.

 ## License